Network

 Flare has four networks, each serving different purposes.
 All networks are permissionless and EVM compatible:

-Flare Mainnet.
+- Flare Mainnet.
 The production network where all the action happens.
 Transactions cost real money here.

-Flare Testnet Coston2.
+- Flare Testnet Coston2.
 Test your applications without spending real money.
 This should be your first choice when developing applications.

-Songbird Canary-Network.
+- Songbird Canary-Network.
 Experimental proving ground for Flare.

-Songbird Testnet Coston.
+- Songbird Testnet Coston.
 The testnet for Songbird Canary-Network.

 The most common development tracks are:

-Flare Testnet Coston2 → Flare Mainnet: Recommended track for application developers.
+- Flare Testnet Coston2 → Flare Mainnet

 Configuration